Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Butch Cassidy and the Sundance Kid (1969), 110 minutes, D: George Roy Hill

-One of the most-popular, appealing, beguilingly star-driven, tragi-comedy Westerns ever made.
-About two charming, turn-of-the-century, train-robbing outlaws - with comedy, drama, action, a witty script, and two handsome leads.
-The romanticized buddy film is loosely based on real-life, legendary outlaws Robert Leroy Parker (Butch Cassidy) and Harry Longbaugh (The Sundance Kid) and the Hole in the Wall gang.
-The film's early 1900's anti-heroes are free-wheeling, non-chalant Butch (Paul Newman) and sharpshooting Sundance (Robert Redford), both with human fallible traits - their specialty is robbing trains, until they bungle their second attempt on the Union Pacific Express and are relentlessly pursued by authorities in a posse.
-With Sundance's beautiful, school-teacher lover Etta Place (Katharine Ross), they flee to Bolivia to seek further wealth.
-In the end, they are outnumbered and die in a blazing, hail of bullets, freeze-frame shootout, reminiscent of Bonnie and Clyde (1967).
-Features the song "Raindrops Keep Falling On My Head" while Etta and Butch share a bicycle ride.
+Director George Roy Hill's likeably entertaining, charming and amusing revisionist western was actually a comedy/drama and buddy film.
+Mixed together were impudent slapstick comedy, conventional Western action, contemporary music, and humorous dialogue to characterize the past and irreverently poke fun at typical western film cliches.
+It became one of the most-popular, appealing, beguilingly star-driven, tragi-comedy Westerns ever made.
+About two charming, legendary, turn-of-the-century, train-robbing outlaws - with comedy, drama, action, a witty script, and two handsome leads, Redford and Newman.
+The romanticized buddy film told of the friendship and camaraderie shared between the two handsome and humorous buddies, who mocked and defied authority and the Establishment.
+Their characters were loosely based on real-life, legendary outlaws Robert Leroy Parker (Butch Cassidy) and Harry Longbaugh (slick gunslinger The Sundance Kid) and the Hole in the Wall gang.
+The film's early 1900's anti-heroes were free-wheeling, non-chalant Butch (Paul Newman) and sharpshooting Sundance (Robert Redford), both with human fallible traits - their specialty was robbing trains, until they bungled their second attempt on the Union Pacific Express and were relentlessly pursued by authorities in a posse.
+With Sundance's beautiful, school-teacher lover Etta Place (Katharine Ross), they fled to Bolivia (after a brief stopover in NYC) to seek further wealth and better luck.
+In the end, they were outnumbered and died in a blazing, hail of bullets, freeze-frame shootout, reminiscent of Bonnie and Clyde (1967).
+The ending of their fateful last stand mythologized and immortalized the two outlaw heroes for posterity.
+Featured the Oscar-winning Best Song "Raindrops Keep Falling On My Head" while Etta and Butch shared a bicycle ride.

 Easy Rider (1969), 94 minutes, D: Dennis Hopper